BenDiuguid/dotfiles/README.md

 ![iTerm Theme](https://github.com/bendiuguid/dotfiles/raw/master/docs/imgs/itermThemeAt2016-05-08.png)

 ## Caveats
-Currently I have not tested this on anything other than OS X, and I knew all of the `brew` stuff will not work on Linux Distributions.
+Currently I have not tested this on anything other than OS X, and I know all of the `brew` stuff will not work on Linux or Windows systems.

 # Happy Hacking!